ajayaraman/Project1_FindingLanes/README.md

 [//]: # (Image References)

-[image1]: ./images/grayscale.jpg "Grayscale"
+[image1]: ./examples/grayscale.jpg "Grayscale"
-[image2]: ./images/solidYellowCurve2.jpg "SolidWhiteCurve"
+[image2]: ./test_images/solidYellowCurve2.jpg "SolidWhiteCurve"
-[image3]: ./images/solidYellowCurve2_out.jpg "SolidWhiteCurveOutput"
+[image3]: ./test_images_out/solidYellowCurve2_out.jpg "SolidWhiteCurveOutput"
 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### Description of the pipeline.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I used gaussian blurring followed by canny edge detection to find the edges in the image.
 The edge images are masked using a region of interest which is specified as a polygon and fed to the hough transform which identifies straight lines in the edge images.